 Finally, consider several sessions for the whole family with a mental health therapist.
 This way, the spotlight would not be only on your son and he might feel more comfortable talking about his thoughts and feelings.
 And you might learn ways to help him regain his energy and optimism.
 He may require individual play-oriented therapeutic assessment to better understand his emotional needs if he is not able to articulate them.
 There are also resources for the special needs and issues of siblings of children with developmental, medical, and neurological disorders.
 Sibshops is a good one that you might consider looking in to as there are many such support groups around the country that recognize the unique needs of the brothers and sisters of disabled children.

-Gerard A. Gioia, PhD, Gerard Gioia, PhD is a pediatric neuropsychologist and the chief of the Division of Pediatric Neuropsychology at Children's National Medical Center, where he directs the Safe Concussion Outcome, Recovery & Education (SCORE) Program.
+Gerard A. Gioia, PhD, Gerard Gioia, PhD is a pediatric neuropsychologist and the chief of the Division of Pediatric Neuropsychology at Children's National Medical Center.
 He is an associate professor of Pediatrics and Psychiatry at the George Washington University School of Medicine.

 The contents of Brainline (the “Web Site”), such as text, graphics, images, information obtained from the Web Site’s licensors and/or consultants, and other material contained on the Web Site (collectively, the “Content”) are for informational purposes only.
 The Content is not intended to be a substitute for medical, legal, or other professional advice, diagnosis, or treatment.